-- (1) Specimen trees standards. - (a) Specimen trees application.
+- (F) Review and evaluations of removal permit applications.
+A review of each completed tree removal permit application shall be conducted by the Public Works Department.
+This review and all actions taken by the department shall be conducted under a standard of reasonableness using the best available practices from biology, botany, forestry, landscape architecture and other relevant fields. - (1) Specimen trees standards. - (a) Specimen trees application.
 Specimen trees shall be preserved whenever reasonably possible.
 Upon receipt of an application to remove a specimen tree, the department shall consider the following factors in evaluating said application. - 1.
 Size and configuration of the property. - 2.
 Size and configuration of any proposed development. - 3.
 Location of the tree relative to any proposed development. - 4.
 Whether or not the tree can be preserved under the proposed plan or any alternative plan. - 5.
-Health, condition and aesthetic qualities of the tree. - 6.
-Whether the tree poses a threat to persons or property. - (b) Alternate plans.
+Health, condition and aesthetic qualities of the tree. - Whether the tree poses a threat to persons or property as determined by a certified arborist - cost to incurred by the owner of the property the tree is on. - (b) Alternate plans.
 If, upon review of the aforesaid factors, the department determines that a specimen tree cannot reasonably be preserved under the proposed plan, then the applicant shall provide an alternate plan which shall include preservation of the specimen tree and design alterations consistent with the scope and intent of the initially proposed plan.
-Alterations consistent with the scope and intent of the initially proposed plan may include, but shall not be limited to: - An adjustment of building orientation on a site. - 2.
-An adjustment of lot lines within a site proposal for more than one lot when said adjustment will not cause an unreasonable loss of usable space.
+Alterations consistent with the scope and intent of the initially proposed plan may include, but shall not be limited to: - 1.
+An adjustment of building orientation on a site. - An adjustment of lot lines within a site proposal for more than one lot when said adjustment will not cause an unreasonable loss of usable space.
 An applicant shall have the burden of proof in the determination of what constitutes an unreasonable loss of usable space. - (c) Specimen tree relocation.
 If preservation of the specimen tree and any alternate design consistent with the scope and intent of the initial plan are mutually exclusive, then the department may issue a permit to relocate the specimen tree.
-If the tree removal permit requires relocation, then the applicant shall be required to relocate the tree in a manner that will maintain the canopy within the general vicinity of the removal on the same property or to relocate the tree to a location within the City designated by the Public Works Department. - (d) Removal of specimen trees.
+If the tree removal permit requires relocation, then the applicant shall be required to relocate the tree in a manner that will maintain the canopy within the general vicinity of the removal on the same property or to relocate the tree to a location within the City designated by the Public Works Department. - Removal of specimen trees.
 If relocation of the specimen tree is not feasible, due to the size, health, location, species or any other factor, then a permit may be issued for removal, and tree replacement shall be required.
-The Public Works Department shall designate an equivalent replacement tree or trees and a location within the city for its planting. - (e) Replacement requirements for specimen trees.
-In the event that replacement is not feasible on-site, then alternative off-site replacement shall be required, or, as a last alternative, there shall be a contribution made to the City tree trust fund for the full equivalent value of the replacement tree or trees.
-This trust fund shall be administered by the City Council so as to insure the prompt planting of replacement trees in an area as closely adjacent as is reasonably possible to the area from which a specimen tree was properly removed.
+The Public Works Department shall designate an equivalent replacement tree or trees and a location within the city for its planting.
+Mitigation for tree removal must cover the complete cost of the removal and requires the requestor to replace the tree being removed to an equivalent size.